susjejesus/HTML-Chat-App/README.md

 > You don't have to run **index.html** on a live server since, it's set up so you can run it as a **file** in your browser.

-## Setting up and linking Firebase database
+## Setting up and linking your Firebase database

 To make your own firebase database, follow these steps